ClevrSolutions/dynamic-data-grid/README.md

 Data Grid with variable columns

-**No more nested list views, lightning fast rendering!**
+**No more nested list views, lightning-fast rendering!**

 ## Features

--   Data Grid, with variable number of columns.
+-   Data Grid, with a variable number of columns.
--   Render cell content: attribute, text or user custom to build your onw cell content, including editable inputs.
+-   Render cell content: attribute, text or user custom to build your own cell content, including editable inputs.
 -   Empty row content message.
 -   Empty cell objects can be omitted when "Optimize cell paging" is disabled.
 -   On click action on row, column and or cells
+-   Options for pagination for Row, Column or non.

+## Aditional benefits.

 -   Choose the default styling of the Data Widget Grid 2 widget, or render it as a plain HTML table without any styling.
--   Options for pagination for Row, Column or non.
 -   Structure mode preview in the Studio Pro.
+Easy to configure.
+-   Accessible for screen readers.
+-   Small widget <14Kb.
+-   Fast rendering, as data is loaded parallel.

+## Use cases

+1. Time writing form; Where the rows represent users, and the column is week.
+Depending on the project, you might have 1 to 10 weeks, and you can show the table with one widget.
+1. Resource Planning: Where the user can select the period (columns), and the rows are the resource, the cells show the sum of the planned week.
+1. Pivot tables; sum and group data.
+1. Timeslots; postal service shows a timeslot for delivery.
+1. Excel-like sheets with columns/rows.
+You can do this with a list view in a list view,
+1. Access Matrix; The row represents a user, the columns are services, a cell can be a checkbox.

+Technically, you can build it the cases with a list view in a list view, however:

+-   The headers are never appropriately aligned with the cells (Styling).
+-   List view clutters rendering with extra HTML elements for search and load more.
+-   The rendering is slow, as column data is loaded after row data.
+-   List views in list views are not accessible for a screenreader.

 ## Usage